Neustria: Merovingian kingdom

 The predecessor to Neustria was a Roman rump state, the Kingdom of Soissons.
-In 486 its ruler, Syagrius, lost the Battle of Soissons to the Frankish king Clovis I and the domain was thereafter under the control of the Franks.
+In 486 its ruler, Syagrius, lost the struggle for power with Clovis I, the Frankish king, in the Franco Roman War.
+He was beaten in the Battle of Soissons and the domain was thereafter under the control of the Franks.
 Constant re-divisions of territories by Clovis's descendants resulted in many rivalries that, for more than two hundred years, kept Neustria in almost constant warfare with Austrasia, the eastern portion of the Frankish Kingdom.

 Despite the wars, Neustria and Austrasia re-united briefly on several occasions.
 The first was under Clotaire I during his reign from 558 to 562.
 The struggle for power continued with Queen Fredegund of Neustria, the widow of King Chilperic I (reigned 566–584) and the mother of the new king Clotaire II (reigned 584–628), unleashing a bitter war.

 After his mother's death and burial in Saint Denis Basilica near Paris in 597, Clotaire II continued the struggle against Queen Brunhilda, and finally triumphed in 613 when Brunhilda's followers betrayed the old queen into his hands.
 Clotaire had Brunhilda put to the rack and stretched for three days, then chained between four horses and eventually ripped limb from limb.
 Clotaire now ruled a united realm, but only for a short time as he made his son Dagobert I king of Austrasia.
 Dagobert's accession in Neustria resulted in another temporary unification.

-In Austrasia under the Arnulfing mayor Grimoald the Elder attempted a coup against his liege, Clovis II had him removed and again reunited the kingdom from Neustria, but again temporarily.
+In Austrasia the Pippinid mayor Grimoald the Elder attempted a coup by forcing the Austrasian king Siegebert III to adopt his son Childebert who succeeded as "Childebert the Adopted".
+Grimoald and his son Childebert were arrested by Neustrian forces and executed in Paris.
+Clovis II, after this execution, again reunited the Austrasian kingdom with Neustria, although temporarily.
 During or soon after the reign of Clovis's son Chlothar III, the dynasty of Neustria, like that of Austrasia before it, ceded authority to its own mayor of the palace.